anquanscan/sec-tools/README.md

 [Cyber-News-Bot](https://github.com/JMousqueton/Cyber-News-Bot): A bot to retweet everything related to Cyber Security based on hashtag
 [shodanwave](https://github.com/jimywork/shodanwave): Shodanwave is a tool for exploring and obtaining information from Netwave IP Camera.
 [hashpass](https://github.com/stepchowfun/hashpass): A simple password manager with a twist.
 [ViperMonkey](https://github.com/decalage2/ViperMonkey): A VBA parser and emulation engine to analyze malicious macros.
+[Brute-Force-Login](https://github.com/Sanix-Darker/Brute-Force-Login): Proof -Of-Concept Brute Force Login on a web-site with a good dictionary of words